deholic-cwc/Pytorch-Linear-Regression/README.md

 # Linear Regression with PyTorch

 ## Introduction
-This program demonstrates the implementation of a simple linear regression model using PyTorch.
-Understanding the use of gradient descent, and how the learning rate is applied to take steps.
+This program demonstrates the implementation of a linear regression model using PyTorch.

 ### Libraries to import:
 ```